Can I Refuse To Sell My Property in an Eminent Domain Case?

 What Counts as a Taking?

-What’s Required for the Legitimate Exercise of Eminent Domain
+Two Requirements for a Legitimate Exercise of Eminent Domain

 “The only two requirements on the power of eminent domain is that it has to be for public use and it has to be accompanied by a payment of just compensation, which is calculated using the fair market value of the property,” says McFarland.